 Regarding Fromm’s categorisation, I have reservations about categories in general because many things exist along spectrums.
 But it’s still a useful starting point.

-PROBLEMS WITH ANALYSING SYMBOLISM IN ENGLISH CLASS
+BARRIERS TO ANALYSING SYMBOLISM IN ENGLISH CLASS

 A symbol is often defined as “something that stands for something else.”
 This definition seems rather disappointing.